 He has a BS in Computer Science from the Inter American University of Puerto Rico, and recently finished his Masters in Computation in Open Systems at the same University.
 He currently works as a Computer Science teacher and as a freelance web designer/developer.
 He dreams of becoming a Animator for a major film or game studio.
 In his free time he reads, writes, studies acting, plays video games, listens to music, tinkers with his car and plays with his dog.

 Krista McKeeth – reviewer

 Krista was born and raised in Utah.
-Lucky enough to have traveled to several countries, she fully intends on traveling more.
+Lucky enough to have travelled to several countries, she fully intends on travelling more.
 She is a collector things, Books, Music, Movies and Apple Products.
 She has a varied taste and all genres have caught her eye, though she tends to become obsessed with all things Teen and Young Adult.
 She has come to adapt to her eight hour full-time job staring at walls and florescent lighting, developing a mental block in which she calls the CubicleBlindness.
-Reading is her favorite escape.
+Reading is her favourite escape.
 You can find her personal reviews at Cubicle Blindness.

 Lisa Smith – reviewer and blogger